 This blog post has everything you need to GET STARTED as a digital marketer.
 It will also give you additional guidance and tips on how to prepare and what to expect during an interview to become a Digital Marketer.

-So let’s begin by talking about all the skills you need as a digital marketer.
+So let’s begin by talking about all the Digital Marketing basics for beginners.

 When you’re applying to be a Digital Marketer the following rounds will be part of most selection procedures:

 1. General Application + Resume & Cover Letter